Geology of India: Tertiary period

 In this period the Himalayan orogeny began, and the volcanism associated with the Deccan Traps continued.
 The rocks of this era have valuable deposits of petroleum and coal.
 Sandstones of Eocene age are found in Punjab, which grade into chalky limestones with oil seepages.
 Further north the rocks found in the Simla area are divided into three series, the Sabathu series consisting of grey and red shales, the Dagshai series of bright red clays and the Kasauli series sandstones.
 Towards the east in Assam, Nummulitic limestone is found in the Khasi hills.
 Oil is associated with these rocks of the Oligo-Miocene age.
 Along the foothills of the Himalayas the Siwalik molasse is composed of sandstones, conglomerates and shales with thicknesses of 16000 ft to 20000 ft and ranging from Eocene to Pliocene.
 These rocks are notable for their rich vertebrate fauna including many fossil hominoids.

 Quaternary period

-The alluvium which is found in the Indo-Gangetic plain belongs to this era.
+The alluvium which is found in the Indo-Gangetic Plain belongs to this era.
 It was eroded from the Himalayas by the rivers and the monsoons.
 These alluvial deposits consist of clay, loam, silt etc. and are divided into the older alluvium and the newer alluvium.
 The older alluvium is called Bhangar and is present in the ground above the flood level of the rivers.
 Khaddar or newer alluvium is confined to the river channels and their flood plains.
 This region has some of the most fertile soil found in the country as new silt is continually laid down by the rivers every year.

+Geological formations

+Geothermal fields

+The geothermal resource map for India has been grouped into six geothermal provinces: